monastere-dorje-pamo-lavaur-france-moniales-residentes-2022

 endless-knot

-• Respecting the precepts of mind-training, the nuns will learn to live together harmoniously and by doing so, become a source of inspiration for others.
+• Respecting the precepts of mind-training, the nuns learn to live together harmoniously and by doing so, become a source of inspiration for others.

 • With their ardent wish to be useful to others, the nuns want to draw on their understanding of the human mind, acquired from study and meditation, to serve the people in their local community.

-• Lay women, as well as men, will find a welcoming place where they can recharge, find resources, and interact with experienced practitioners.
+• Lay women, as well as lay men, will find a welcoming place where they can recharge, find resources, and interact with experienced practitioners.

 monastere-dorje-pamo-lavaur-france-moniales-moulins-prieres